Configuring your dynDNS Client¶

 According to Determine IP addresses, the IP used for connecting to the update server is also considered when trying to find an IPv6 address to assign to your domain.
 So, if you connect via IPv6, this address will be set on your domain, even if you did not provide it explicitly.

-If you would like to avoid setting an IPv6 address automatically, one simple workaround is to add a fake parameter on the domain section like this:
+If you would like to avoid setting an IPv6 address automatically, and instead configure an address statically (or remove the address), you can add a the

 To test your setup, run

 sudo ddclient -force and see if everything works as